KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 Update/Upgarde:
 - Run update.sh when need to be updated SignalK, Telegraf, Influxdb or Grafana

-Program locations:
-- Signalk <'ipaddress'>:3000
+SignalK
+- Running in default port 3000

+Grafana:
+- Running in port 3001
-- Grafana <'ipaddress'>:3001
+- Data Source (boatdata) is automatically provisioned to Grafana
-- Influxdb <'ipaddress'>:8086

-Signalk ports:
-- Modify docker-compose.yml to match ports used by SignalK (inputs to SignalK/docker)
+Influxdb:
+- Running in default port 8086

 Telegraf:
 - Telegraf has a dummy telegraf.conf installed after run_me_1st.sh was run.
 Edit configuration according to your needs (input: data sources and output: influxdb database, urls, username and password) and restart docker-compose.
 If you do not need telegraf, you don't need to do anything.

-To use specific tag/release:
+To use specific SignalK tag/release:
 - uncomment Dockerfile tag selection and specify version there

-To use specific ENV parameters (https://github.com/SignalK/signalk-server#environment-variables):
+To use specific SignalK ENV parameters (https://github.com/SignalK/signalk-server#environment-variables):
 - uncomment Dockerfile ENV selection and specify parameters there

 Docker & Docker-compose: